- Online degrees are becoming increasingly common and respected by employers.

 8. Is the online learning program the right fit?

 We get it.
-It’s hard to look at a list of professors, and text books, and graduate stories, and alumni accomplishments, and get a true sense of what the program will be like.
+It’s hard to look at a list of professors, textbooks, graduate stories, and alumni accomplishments and get a true sense of what the program will be like.
 Will you like the pace of the program?
 Will the subject matter interest you?
 Are you passionate enough about the course content to stick it out for the long haul?

-Before you sign up for any online degree programs, you need to do your best to assess how well the program fits into your goals.
+Before you sign up for any online degree program, you need to do your best to assess how well the program fits into your goals.
 If you’re jazzed about a certain class or a potential project, that’s awesome!
-If you already have major reservations, what are you going to do when that big deadline sneaks up and you’re ultra-unmotivated to get anything done?
+If you already have major reservations, what are you going to do when that big deadline sneaks up, and you’re ultra-unmotivated to get anything done?